Back

 Online university for employees

-The bigger the company, the more onboarding process matters — it’s important for adaptation and training of new employees.
-Our client is Alexey Platonov, the head of iZum, a chain of mobile phone stores.
+The bigger the company, the more the onboarding process matters — it’s important for the adaptation and training of new employees.
+Our client is Alexey Platonov, the head of iZum, a mobile phone store chain.
 He wanted to improve the company’s onboarding system.
-They had a very simple service for online courses with raw design and basic functionality.
+They had a straightforward service for online courses with raw design and basic functionality.

-In summer 2020, Alexey requested us to build a high-quality online education platform where people could create courses.
+In the summer of 2020, Alexey requested that we build a high-quality online education platform where people could create courses.
 For example, courses on using Excel and making presentations, personal growth courses, mental health courses, etc. There would be several roles on the platform:

 online education platforms

 The client chose us because he’s, in a good sense, a design geek — and we specialize in UI/UX design.
 Geolocation was another factor that influenced his choice.
-The HQ of iZum is located in Omsk, so is our company’s office.
+The iZum HQ is located in Omsk, and so is our company’s office.
 Since the client wanted to work with ‘neighbors’ — we were the perfect match.

 UVP and competitor research

 After the first release, the system will be used only by iZum’s employees, later the product will be available for all users — the client plans to sell it to other companies.
 That’s why right from the start we researched other online education platforms: Coursera, Skillbox, and Skillshare.
-What we’ve got in common?
+What do they have in common?

-To stand out from competitors, we focused on UGC (User Generated Content) — employees can create their own courses for onboarding of newcomers.
+To stand out from competitors, we focused on UGC (User Generated Content) — employees can create their own courses to onboard newcomers.
 The courses are not only about work: people can share their experience in anything, for example, refinancing a mortgage or investing.

 Also, any user of the platform can become an assistant and check other’s homework.
 To create a course, a mentor needs to: state what the course is about, what skills students will learn, and choose a category.
 Courses can be private or public, with or without forum discussions.